simonheb/ritest/README.md

 esttab regressionresult, cells(b p(par) pvalues(par([ ])))
 ```

-### Can you give a simple example using `ritest` together with a difference-in-differences regression with binary treatment and panel data?
+### Can you give a simple example using `ritest` with a difference-in-differences
+Setup: binary treatment and panel data.

 This won't  work:
 ```
 gen treatpost = treatment*post